midouest/vscode-playdate-debug/README.md

 - Debugging is not supported on Windows or Linux.
 - Breakpoints are in an unverified state.
 - Stepping into C functions causes the debugger to continue executing.
-- The debugger might start before the Playdate Simulator debug port is available.
-The `timeout` property on the `playdate-simulator` task can be used to wait for the debug port to become available.
-Alternatively, you can open the Playdate Simulator manually.
 - The `.pdx` bundle might not be visible to the Playdate Simulator immediately after the `pdc` task completes.
 The `timeout` property on the `pdc` task can be used to wait for the `.pdx` bundle to become available.